-The Workforce Solutions Texoma, as a recipient of Federal financial assistance, is prohibited from discriminating against any individual in the United States, on the basis of race, color, religion, sex, national origin, age, disability, political affiliation or belief; and against any beneficiary of programs funded under Title I of the Workforce Investment Act of 1998 (WIA), on the basis of the beneficiary’s citizenship/status as a lawfully admitted immigrant authorized to work in the United States, or his/her participation in any WIA Title I- financially assisted program or activity.
+The Workforce Solutions Texoma, as a recipient of Federal financial assistance, is prohibited from discriminating against any individual in the United States, on the basis of race, color, religion, sex, national origin, age, disability, political affiliation or belief; and against any beneficiary of programs funded under Title I of the Workforce Innovation and Opportunity Act (WIOA), on the basis of the beneficiary’s citizenship/status as a lawfully admitted immigrant authorized to work in the United States, or his/her participation in any WIOA Title I- financially assisted program or activity.

-- deciding who will be admitted, or have access, to any WIA Title I-funded program or activity;
+- deciding who will be admitted, or have access, to any WIOA Title I-funded program or activity;

 - providing opportunities in, or treating any person with regard to, such a program or activity; or

 - making employment decisions in the administration of, or in connection with, such a program or activity.